-There’s nothing more powerful than a story to help us connect with our audience.
+There’s nothing more powerful than a story to help you connect with your audience.
 Luckily, animal shelters tend to have some great stories!

 The dodo’s popularity brings up another excellent point: the importance of video in storytelling.
 Video has long been the most popular way for audiences to consume media, and that’s not going to change any time soon.
-In fact, a new report by Zenith Media predicts that the average viewer will watch 100 minutes of video a day in 2021!
+In fact, Zenith Media predicted the average viewer will watch 100 minutes of video a day in 2021!